tanvincible/dodo/docs/src/ecosystem/raphus.markdown

 # raphus.io

 **raphus.io** is the official CI/CD workflow registry for Dodo.
-It provides a structured repository of standardized GitHub Actions workflow templates and plugins that enable Dodo to generate and manage CI/CD pipelines reliably, consistently, and locally — without relying on cloud AI.
+It provides a structured repository of standardized GitHub Actions workflow templates and plugins that enable Dodo to generate and manage CI/CD pipelines reliably, consistently, and intelligently (local or cloud AI, depending on what you need).

 This documentation covers the current architecture, integration flow with Dodo, usage recommendations, and contribution guidelines.